-We’re sympathetically restoring the A-Listed Victorian Palm Houses and the 1960’s ‘front-range’ Glasshouses at the Royal Botanic Garden in Edinburgh to help safeguard global plant science and conservation for years to come
+We sympathetically restored the A-Listed Victorian Palm Houses and the 1960’s ‘front-range’ Glasshouses at the Royal Botanic Garden in Edinburgh helping to safeguard global plant science and conservation for years to come.

-The Edinburgh Biomes project is the most significant initiative in the 351-year history of the Royal Botanic Garden Edinburgh, aimed at protecting 13,500 plant species, including many that are endangered or extinct in their native habitats.
+The Edinburgh Biomes project was the most significant initiative in the 351-year history of the Royal Botanic Garden Edinburgh and focused on protecting 13,500 plant species, including many that are endangered or extinct in their native habitats.

 Comprehensive works

-Via the SCAPE Scotland Civil Engineering framework, we are undertaking extensive refurbishment and restoration work on the Palm Houses and Glasshouses.
-Our experts are addressing deteriorating stonework and ironwork structures, and replacing glass and windows to preserve this historic landmark and ensure the Glasshouses continue to provide a safe environment for the Garden’s priceless plant collection.
+Via the SCAPE Scotland Civil Engineering framework, we completed an extensive refurbishment and restoration work on the Palm Houses and Glasshouses.
+Our experts are addressed deteriorating stonework and ironwork structures, and replaced glass and windows to preserve this historic landmark and provide a safe environment for the Garden’s priceless plant collection.

-We’ve also undertaken a complex package of phased work which involved installing district heating, High Voltage and Low Voltage power, gas, water, and communication services, that will support the connection of the buildings and Glasshouses to a future new energy centre.
+We’ve also undertaken a complex package of phased work which involved installing district heating, high voltage and low voltage power, gas, water, and communication services connecting the buildings and Glasshouses to support future network changes.

-Once completed, our work will not only strengthen and preserve the Palm Houses, and Glasshouses ensuring their longevity for generations to come, it will improve the energy efficiency of the Garden’s and support the Royal Botanic Garden Edinburgh in its transition to net zero.
+With the completion of these works, we strengthened and preserved the Palm Houses and Glasshouses - ensuring their longevity for generations to come – and improved the energy efficiency of the Garden’s to support the Royal Botanic Garden Edinburgh in its transition to net zero.

 significant project in the Garden’s history